MayankPratap/show-down/README.md

     --> for format setting use option -f

---> Those who want to schedule their downloader to run weekly and check for latest episode of TV Series you entered :-
+### Those who want to schedule their downloader to run weekly and check for latest episode of TV Series you entered :-

+    #### For Ubuntu and other Linux versions

+        --> Open Terminal type "crontab -e" (without quotes)

+        --> Add this at end of file :- " @weekly DISPLAY=:0 xterm -e python2 /path/to/my/test.py " (without quotes)

+                  For example :- @weekly DISPLAY=:0 xterm -e python2 /opt/lampp/htdocs/show-down/test.py

+        --> save changes in crontab -e and exit.